Chih-Ling-Hsu/Chih-Ling-Hsu.github.io/_posts/2020-05-15-watts-strogatz.md

 > **Basic Navigation Principles**:
 > _Why can we navigate in the network and find short paths without any global view of the system?_
 > - We have globaly agreed ID space with a distance function, which allows us to make local decisions on minimizing distance to the target
-> Existence of the underlying lattice that assures us to always be able to reach the target
+> - Existence of the underlying lattice that assures us to always be able to reach the target
-> - Existence of [Kleinberg's](../../../2020/05/15/kleinberg) long-range links that allow us to progres towards the target rapidly (in polylogarithmic steps)
+> - Existence of [Kleinberg's](../../../2020/05/15/kleinberg) long-range links that allow us to progress towards the target rapidly (in polylogarithmic steps)

 However, Watts-Strogatz model with high clusterisation and short path lengths is not navigable.
 Decentralized greedy routing can not find short paths for any arbitrary pair of nodes although short paths exist in Watts-Strogatz model, but why?